pixie-io/docs.px.dev/content/en/04-tutorials/01-pixie-101/01-network-monitoring.md

 - The flow of DNS requests within your cluster.
 - TCP drops and TCP retransmits across your cluster.

-**Prerequisites**
+## Prerequisites

 1. You will need a Kubernetes cluster with Pixie installed.
-If you do not have a cluster, you can create a minikube cluster and install Pixie using our [installation steps](/installing-pixie/).
+If you do not have a cluster, you can create a minikube cluster and install Pixie using one of our [install guides](https://docs.px.dev/installing-pixie/install-guides/).

 ## Network Traffic Across Pods